sqrew/tunes/README.md

 - Generate sound variations at runtime (procedural synthesis)
 - Each variation unique
 - Zero disk space for variations
-- 70x realtime on CPU (fast enough for most games)
+- 90x realtime synthesis on CPU (fast enough for most games)
+- Can handle **550-1,100+ concurrent samples** at realtime (10-20x more than other libraries!)

 **Example: Procedural game audio**
 - Synthesize unique sounds per enemy type